cmacrae/kove/README.md

 Some example use cases include monitoring the use of deprecated APIs, unwanted docker images, or container vars containing strings like `API_KEY`, etc.
 Administrators can craft dashboards or alerts when such conditions are observed to better expose this information to users.

-## Current state
+## Usage
+In its current implementation, usage is very simple.
+A single flag is accepted: `-policy` - the path to the policy to evaluate (defaults to `policy.rego`).
+The intended use is that a `ConfigMap` containing the policy/policies be mounted into the exporter container for it to evaluate.

-At the moment, the initial implementation is rather crude.
-It simply borrows [the 1.16 deprecation policy from kube-no-trouble](https://github.com/doitintl/kube-no-trouble/blob/master/rules/deprecated-1-16.rego) as a PoC.
+Check [`example-policies`](example-policies), where you will find [the 1.16 deprecation policy from kube-no-trouble](https://github.com/doitintl/kube-no-trouble/blob/master/rules/deprecated-1-16.rego) to play around with.
-However, I plan to allow users to define their own policies by way of a ConfigMap.

 ## Deployment
-A Helm chart is available for easy deployment at https://charts.cmacr.ae
+A Helm chart is available for easy deployment at https://charts.cmacr.ae (documentation coming soon!)